 - Time and Attendance Systems

 - Human Resource Management

 - Enterprise Accounting

 Top 3 key Elements your construction ERP Must Have:

 Planning & Estimation

 Contract management is the management of contracts made with customers, vendors, or partners.
 The strange challenge for a construction ERP is to manage a scope of work that can be fluid relating to a complex asset and maintain a list of contractors and track the progress.
-Contract management needs to go for multiple changes and be structured to handle workflow approvals, contract changes and revisions.
+Contract management needs to go for multiple changes and be structured to handle workflow approvals, contract changes, and revisions.

-Nway ERP software for construction industry are used across all industries but the ones that are built for the unique needs of construction companies help manage contractors, financials, and service operation.
+Nway ERP software for the construction industry are used across all industries but the ones that are built for the unique needs of construction companies help manage contractors, financials, and service operation.